How Much Does it Cost to Charge an Electric Car?

 Charging at Home

-When you own an EV, most of your charging happens at home – by some estimates, an average of 80%.
-It’s like having a gas station in your own driveway!
+When you own an EV, most of your charging happens at home. in fact, by some estimates, an average of 80% of EV charging happens at home.
+It’s like having a gas station in your own driveway...

 Owners of plug-in hybrids, which have a traditional gas-powered engine and an electric motor and a battery, can get away with using a household plug for their home charging needs, but if you choose a battery electric vehicle, you’ll find this is impractical.
-It can take several days to recover a charge to an electric car battery this way.
+It can take several days to recover a charge to an electric car battery this way, even for an EV with a smaller battery size.

 You’ll therefore need to factor a Level 2 charger into your purchase plans, which runs off a 240-volt outlet and averages $1,500 to $3,000 or more depending on where you live and what upgrades may be required for your home’s electrical system.
-Some provinces offer an incentive for this.
+Some provinces offer a rebate incentive for this to help reduce the cost.

-Once that’s done, you’ll be ready to charge your EV at home.
+Once that’s done, you’ll be ready to fill up your EV battery at home.
 How much this will cost depends entirely on where you live and your province’s electrical rates.
-Here are a few examples.
+Below are a few examples.

-In Ontario, electricity is billed in one of two ways: based on time of use, or through tiered rates where the price goes up after you use a set amount of electricity within a billing period.
+Domestic charging costs do depend to a certain extent on where you live.
+In Ontario, your electricity bill comes in one of two ways: based on the time of day you use the power, or through tiered rates where the price goes up after you use a set amount of electricity within a billing period.

-An EV owner using Ontario’s time of use plan who charges a vehicle between 7pm and 7am – these are off-peak hours, when it’s cheaper to charge and electric car – pays 8.2 cents per kilowatt-hour.
+An EV owner using Ontario’s time-of-use plan and who charges a vehicle on a home charger between 7pm and 7am — these are off-peak hours, when it’s cheaper to charge an electric car — pays 7.6 cents per kilowatt-hour.
 According to Natural Resources Canada, a Ford Mustang Mach-E Extended Range AWD requires an average of 23.1 kWh to travel 100 km.
-To add 400 kilometres to its 446km battery, it would therefore require 92.4 kWh of electricity, which would cost $7.58 before taxes and fees.
-If that same driver is billed on Ontario’s tiered program and is below their monthly threshold, the cost of electricity is 9.8 cents per kilowatt-hour, which brings the charging cost for the same session to $9.06 and would complete overnight.
+To add 400 kilometres to its 446km battery, it would therefore require 92.4 kWh of electricity, which would cost $7.02 before taxes and fees.
+If that same driver is billed on Ontario’s tiered program and is below their monthly threshold, the cost of electricity is 9.3 cents per kilowatt-hour, which brings the charging cost for the same session to $8.59 and would require an overnight charge.

 car charging b